mokocchi/dehia-cb-poc-collect/README.md

   8. Now you can add the URL to the results service and the gateway.

 # Environment Variables
-Docker variables go in the `.env` file.
 PHP variables go in the `app/.env.local` file.
-## Docker variables
-- **PORT**: the port in which the collect service will listen
 ## PHP variables
 - **JWT_SECRET**: symmetric key for signing the internal tokens (gateway <-> services).
 It must be the same in the gateway and the results service.